Trades unlikely to save sub-.500 Rams after latest debacle

 Almost everything else coming out of Los Angeles' 31-14 home defeat Sunday was pretty dark, and it all cast serious doubt on the Rams' talent, offensive game-planning and overall fitness to defend their Super Bowl title.

-The Rams were comprehensively outplayed on both sides of the ball by the 49ers, a .500 team that has recorded two of its four victories this season against Los Angeles.
+The Rams were comprehensively outplayed by the 49ers, a .500 team that has recorded two of its four victories this season against Los Angeles.
 Christian McCaffrey embarrassed the team that failed to get him in the trade market, while the running backs in horned helmets were just as ineffective as nearly everybody else.

-Not much about these Rams (3-4) suggests they're a team that should be going all-in at the trade deadline this week to make yet another splashy acquisition for another run at championship contention.
+Not much about these Rams (3-4) suggests they're a team that should be going all-in at the trade deadline this week to make yet another splashy acquisition for a run at championship contention.
+Coach Sean McVay acknowledges the Rams' record and playing form impacts their decision on whether to use their trade assets.

+''You always want to take into consideration any of your moves not only for the given year, but for the long term,'' McVay said Monday. ''That is certainly a factor, just based on where we're at in the season and what it looks like for us.''

 General manager Les Snead reportedly has been active in discussions about the likes of McCaffrey and Carolina edge rusher Brian Burns, but the one-sided nature of the Rams' four defeats has given no indication this team is capable of contending with the NFL's best.